 Many airports and other businesses are already implementing effective measures.
-A systematic that are being trialled elsewhere.
-These measures and actions might also be applicable to your airport.
-The ACI EUROPE Net Zero Carbon Roadmap repository gives you access to a large number of existing roadmaps and is a very good source of measures that can be assessed for their application at your airport.
+A systematic benchmarking exercise can provide an overview of examples that have proven to be successful or that are being trialled elsewhere.
+These measures and actions might also be applicable to the airport.
+The ACI EUROPE

+Net Zero Carbon Roadmap repository gives access to a large number of existing roadmaps and is a very good source of measures that can be assessed for their application at an airport.